bowulf/simpleMPIPOC/README.md

 # simpleMPIPOC
 Templates and scripts for deploying a Master Node which serves as an NFS Server and a JumpBox to the Compute Nodes.
 It will also deploy the compute nodes to a VM Scale Set.
 All the machines are built using Managed Storage.
+The VMSS has been changed to deploy from a Managed Image file created from a customized VM.

 It will provision an isolated VNet with a Public IP address on the Master machine.